MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/analytics.md

 In Mobile Center, you can view detailed analytics about both buttons by clicking on the events, and even see how many people chose each color.

-To make this possible, we've included code from the Mobile Center SDK that will specifically track when these buttons are pressed.
+To make this possible, code from the Mobile Center SDK is included.
+It will specifically track when these buttons are pressed.
 These custom events can have multiple properties - in this case, the color chosen is an event property.